Keeping Pressure Vessels Safe with the Sharck Probe

 The Solution

-• The Sharck probe incorporating TECA™ technology to detect and size cracks.
+The Sharck probe incorporating TECA™ technology to detect and size cracks.

 This application required a solution that could address the shortcomings of wet MT, while, minimally, being as reliable.

-The Eddfyfi® Sharck™ probe was designed specifically for this type of application.
+Eddyfi Technologies' Sharck™ probe was designed specifically for this type of application.
 The probe’s spring-loaded fingers are designed to adapt to the geometry of weld crowns, which enables scanning cap, toe, and heat-affected zone in a single pass.
 The probe’s built-in encoder also makes it possible to precisely position defects along welds.

 Unlike wet MT, the innovative Tangential ECA (TECA) technology incorporated into the Sharck probe can size the length and depth of cracks.
 It can do this without surface preparation of any kind, as it is designed to monitor liftoff (as opposed to cancelling it out) and compensate for it.

-Sharck is also designed to scan at speeds up to 200 mm/s (8 in/s), fully record inspection data, and display it as intuitive 2D/3D C-scans thanks to the Eddyfi Ectane® testing instrument and Magnifi® software.
+Sharck is also designed to scan at speeds up to 200 mm/s (8 in/s), fully record inspection data, and display it as intuitive 2D/3D C-scans thanks to the Ectane® testing instrument and Magnifi® software.
 Performing the inspection with Reddy® for surfaces (unavailable at the time) could have offered more portability and flexibility.

 In the field, Sharck performed admirably, detecting and measuring cracking in the cap and toe of abrasive-blasted welds 12.7 mm (½ in) thick.
 The presence of cracks was confirmed with wet MT.
 Sharck was able to detect and size these, but also to detect transverse cracks, as demonstrated here.